rschmaling/hpex49xled-FreeBSD/README.md

 A few notes:

-1. I can't thank the original programmers of the mediasmartserverd enough for all their efforts and code - I have ported the code for Acer Atmos, H340 - H342 into this service.
+1. I can't thank the original programmers of the mediasmartserverd enough for all their efforts and code - I have ported the code for Acer Altos, H340 - H342 into this service.
 HOWEVER - I have not activated the code.
 2. If you are using an H340 - H342 or Atmos as supported in the Linux mediasmartserverd - Please compile and run the camtest program I included (just type make camtest) and send me the results in the issues section here on github.
 I can use that information to ensure the path id, unit number, etc., align and are properly accounted for during initialization.
 3. HOT Swap Works with caveats:
   a.
 For whatever reason, the drive bay you extract a drive from - the bay light may illuminate.
 I don't know why this happens, and it won't turn off unless you re-start      the box.
 Even restarting the service doesn't affect it - and the activity lights do not appear to work